JadnjungSpector/Campus_Newbie/README.md

 **Note: This is only to run the backend server to connect with the MongoDB database**

-To run the server to connect to MongoDB, you must cd into src/CampusReactApp/package/backend then run the command to run the app.
+To run the server to connect to MongoDB, you must cd into Campus_Newbie/CampusReactApp/backend then run the command to run the app.

 ## Obtaining the Source Code
-Clone the repository from GitLab: bash
+Clone the repository from GitLab:
-Copy code

 git clone https://github.com/JadnjungSpector/Campus_Newbie.git

-## Directory Structure
 ## Directory Structure
 Campus_Newbie/CampusNewbie/src/main: Main application code for business logic, controllers, models, login infrastructure, etc.
 Campus_Newbie/CampusNewbie/CampusReactApp/package: React application with backend server to mongoDb